Anisotropic generalization of Stinchcombe's solution for conductivity of random resistor network on a Bethe lattice: Results

 The analytical solutions have been obtained for the two cases: (I) for the case of infinitely large coordination number, $z \rightarrow \infty$ and (II) near the percolation threshold, $p \approx p_{c}$.
 In both cases the solution is represented in the form of a Taylor expansion in terms of the small parameters, $p_{c}=(z - 1)^{-1}$ and $\epsilon = (p-p_{c})/p_{c}$, respectively.

 In the first case we obtain (see Appendix B for details)

 where

 This equation gives the average conductivity of a branch starting from the $\alpha$-bond connected to a potential difference between the node at its root and the nodes at infinity.
 The first term is the conductivity of the infinitely branched Bethe lattice, while the summation over $G$-s represents the corrections up to and including $(z-1)^{-4}$ order.
-Substituting $\sigma_{\alpha} = \sigma_{\beta}$ into eq. (\ref{sigma_final}) leads to the formula that differs from that in Ref. \cite{Stinchcombe} by the factor $\Delta/p$ before the summation.
-We carefully verified this and will provide the comparison of our modified and the original result to the Monte Carlo (MC) data available in literature, see the next Section.
+To understand the differences with the isotropic case we reproduce the expression obtained by Stinchcombe \cite{Stinchcombe}: